Aembit/terraform-provider-aembit/docs/resources/trust_provider.md

 Optional:

 - `account_id` (String) The ID of the AWS account that is hosting the Client Workload.
+- `account_ids` (Set of String) The set of accepted AWS Account IDs which are hosting the Client Workloads.
+Used only for cases where multiple AWS Account IDs can be matched.
 - `assumed_role` (String) The Name of the AWS IAM Role which is running the Client Workload.
+- `assumed_roles` (Set of String) The set of accepted AWS Assumed Roles which are hosting the Client Workloads.
+Used only for cases where multiple AWS Assumed Roles can be matched.
 - `role_arn` (String) The ARN of the AWS IAM Role which is running the Client Workload.
+- `role_arns` (Set of String) The set of accepted Role ARNs which are hosting the Client Workloads.
+Used only for cases where multiple Role ARNs can be matched.
-- `username` (String) The UsernID of the AWS IAM Account which is running the Client Workload (not commonly used).
+- `username` (String) The UserID of the AWS IAM Account which is running the Client Workload (not commonly used).
+- `usernames` (Set of String) The set of accepted AWS UserIDs which are hosting the Client Workloads.
+Used only for cases where multiple AWS UserIDs can be matched.

 <a id="nestedatt--azure_metadata"></a>